kanidm/kanidm/designs/resource_limits.rst

 * write rate limit (writes over time)
 * network request size

-The system limits that can not be account overridden are:
+The entry specific limits are:

 * maximum entry size
 * maximum number of multi value attributes

+These are store as attributes on the entry itself